brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 ```

-This worked very well for us by providing a full working pipeline for free, that
+This worked very well for us by providing a fully working pipeline with little
-takes your application from source to running in production.
+to no configuration, that takes your application all the way from source to
+running in production.
 But when needed the
 power of the underlying tools are readily available by using the k8s API for
 instance.
 In this way the teams get to decide on their own how much of their
 configuration and integrations they want to own.